Chart Color Schemes

 An assessment of population growth drivers in Mont Albert North reveals an overall ranking slightly below national averages considering recent, and medium term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends project above median growth nationally, with Mont Albert North expected to increase by 1,149 persons to 2041, reflecting a total increase of 14.5% over the 17-year period.
+Considering projected demographic shifts, Mont Albert North is expected to grow by 1,155 persons to 2041 based on aggregated SA2-level projections, reflecting a total gain of 17.7% over the 17-year period.

 Frequently Asked Questions - Population